Estimated reading time: 9 minutes

 The regeneration starts to happen at the same very moment when the damage happened.
 So your nerve is regrowing.
 It is regenerating.
 It is going to reconnect to your facial muscles.
 So the facial movements will return.

-We should realize very clearly, that there is no way to quickly “switch back” your facial nerve.
+There is no way to quickly “switch back” your facial nerve.
 The damage has happened and your body needs time to regrow, to repair the damage.
-It’s the same like if you cut the grass in your garden.
-You don’t expect the grass to regrow overnight or even withing two or three days, or even a week.
-It takes the time as determined by the laws of nature.
-The same is with our body.
-If you cut your finger, you don’t expect it to be completely healed the next morning.
+It is the same as if you cut the grass in your garden.
+You do not expect the grass to regrow overnight or even within two or three days.
+It takes time as determined by the laws of nature.
+The same is with our bodies.
+If you cut your finger, you do not expect it to be completely healed the next morning.
 So please, realize that all processes in our body take time.

 There is another very important aspect.
-When we panic, when we despair, when we feel hopeless, we suppress our immune system.
+When we panic or despair, when we feel hopeless, we suppress our immune system.
 We need our immune system and all the resources of our body in order to recover quicker.

 Therefore, please, stay calm.
 Maintain your emotional balance.
 Do nice things.
 Take a lot of rest.
 Your body and your emotions have been subjected to quite a heavy impact.
-So take rest.
-Don’t run.
+So take a rest.
 If you feel like sleeping, go to sleep.
 If you feel like doing nothing, do nothing.
-Do good, positive things and maintain your positiive state of mind.
+Do good, positive things and maintain your positive state of mind.
 This is very, very important.
 It will improve and facilitate your recovery.

-Please keep in mind that there is not way to improve the recovery dramatically.
+Please keep in mind that there is no way to improve the recovery dramatically.
 But you can do something from your side to make the task for your body easier.
-Our suggestions are applicable both for the patients who are suffering from acute facial palsy and for those suffering from residuals and complications of long-standing facial palsy.
+Our suggestions are applicable both for patients who are suffering from acute facial palsy and for those suffering from residuals and complications after long-standing facial palsy.

-Please do NOT try to force your face into facial expressions.
-To the contrary.
+On the contrary.
 Try to find some time a couple of times per day, and sit quietly for about 10 minutes.
 Listen to your face and try to restore the sensory balance between the affected and the healthy side.
-Try to perceive your face as one whole unit.
-Not as a combination of two separated halves.
+Try to perceive your face as one whole, and not as a combination of two separated halves.

-The suggestion is to find a couple of minutes, a few times per day, sit quietly and focus on conscious relaxation of your facial muscles.
-One by one.
-Find on the internet or elsewhere the facial muscles that we have in our face.
-Learn them.
+Find a couple of minutes, a few times per day, sit quietly and focus on conscious relaxation of your facial muscles, one by one.
+Learn the facial muscles that we have in our face, so you can “feel” them under your skin.
 Try to focus your attention on relaxing them one by one.

-Why is this recommendation useful and practical?
-The reason is simple.
-We don’t want your brain to develop a habit of over-amplifying your facial muscle contractions.
-We want to avoid that your brain will start making a big deal of every facial movement that you want to make.
-Your conscious relaxation of your facial muscles will help your brain not to form that habit and to maintain good background relaxation of facial muscles.
+This exercise will help your brain to maintain good background relaxation of facial muscles.
+We want your brain to avoid developing a habit of over-amplifying your facial muscle contractions.
 It will help you to move your muscles, to move your face, in a more proportional manner.
 Especially if you find a couple of times per day 2, 3, 5 minutes, as much as you can allocate to this task.

 And I hope that you will recover fully and very soon.

-Please don’t worry.
-In absolute majority of cases the recovery is complete, and only a small fraction of patients who have suffered facial palsy develop some residuals and complications.
-If that is the case in your situation, please feel free to write to us.
-Together we will decide how to proceed and how to bring back the balance to your face, to restore symmetry of your facial movements and how to bring back your smile.
+Please do not worry.
+In the absolute majority of cases, the recovery is complete, and only a small fraction of patients who have suffered facial palsy develop some residuals and complications.
+If that is the case in your situation, please feel free to write to us or speak with our specialists in a video diagnostic session.
+Together we will decide how to proceed and how to bring back the balance to your face, restore the symmetry of your facial movements and how to bring back your smile.

 – Alex Pashov